Strong Alignment of Micro-rotation and Vorticity in 3D Micropolar Flows: Introduction

-\mbox{} \\ and \\ \mbox{} \\
+and

-\mbox{} \\ for every $ m \geq 0 $, see \cite{GuterresMeloNunesPerusato2019, GuterresNunesPerusato2019, NichePerusato2022}.
-The extra factor $t^{\:\!1/2}$ in (1.5$b$) as compared to (1.5$a$) seems to have been first obtained in the incompressible case in \cite{GuterresMeloNunesPerusato2019,GuterresNunesPerusato2019} (for compressible flows, see \cite{Liu2016}), as a consequence of the damping term in the equation~(1.1$c$).
-When the initial data are also in $ L^1$, the corresponding results were obtained in~\cite{CruzPerusatoZinganoRojasMedar2022} by combining the monotonicity approach of \cite{GuterresNichePerusatoZingano2021, KreissHagstromLorenzZingano2003} with the {Fourier Splitting technique} introduced by M. Schonbek in \cite{SchonbekARMA, SchonbekCPDE}.
-Using the { \sc decay\;character} theory, C.\:Niche and C.\:Perusato \cite{NichePerusato2022} derived lower bounds for $ \| (\mbox{\boldmath $u$}, )(\cdot,t) \|_{L^2}$.
-However, an {individual} lower bound for $\| \mbox{\bf w}(\cdot,t) \|_{L^2} $ was not obtained there.
-The linear damping term gives an exponential contribution to the decay, which prevents obtaining the lower estimate for $\| (\cdot,t) \|_{L^{2}} $ and {Fourier splitting} (or {decay character}) techniques do not seem to help in this situation.
-This has now become possible in view of the {strong} decay properties of the error $ \mbox{\boldmath $\varepsilon$}(\cdot,t)$ given in (1.7) below.

-It~will follow from our results that the speed-up gain by $ t^{\:\!1/2} $ observed in (1.5$b$) is indeed optimal and is rooted in an intimate relation between micro-rotation and flow vorticity that is an important effect of vortex viscosity.
+for every $ m \geq 0 $, see Guterres, Melo, Nunes and Perusato \cite{MR3906315} and Guterres, Nunes and Perusato \cite{MR3854334}.
+The extra $t^{\frac{1}{2}}$ factor in \eqref{eqn:decay-dmw-not-sharp} with respect to \eqref{eqn:decay-dmu-not-sharp} seems to have been first obtained in the incompressible case in Guterres, Melo, Nunes and Perusato \cite{MR3906315}, Guterres, Nunes and Perusato \cite{MR3854334} (for compressible flows, see Liu and Zhang \cite{MR3473451}), as a consequence of the damping term $4 \chi \ww$ in the equation \eqref{eqn:equation-w}.
+When the initial data are also in $ L^1$, the corresponding results were obtained by Cruz, Perusato, Rojas-Medar and P. Zingano \cite{MR4358138} by combining the monotonicity approach of Guterres, Niche, Perusato and P. Zingano \cite{MR4546674} and Kreiss, Hagstrom, Lorenz and P. Zingano \cite{MR1994780} with the Fourier Splitting Method of M.E.
+Schonbek \cite{MR775190}, \cite{MR837929}.
+Using the Decay Character Theory of Bjorland and M.E.
+Schonbek \cite{MR2493562} upper and lower bounds for $\Vert \zz (t) \Vert _{L^2}$ were obtained by Niche and Perusato \cite{MR4379088} for some classes of initial data.
+However, an individual sharper lower bound for $\Vert \ww(t) \Vert _{L^2}$ was not obtained there.
+The linear damping term gives an exponential contribution to the decay, which prevents obtaining that lower estimate.
+This has now become possible in view of the strong decay properties of the ``error term'' $\error (x,t)$ given in \eqref{eqn:error} below.
+It will follow from our results that the speed-up gain by $ t^{\frac{1}{2}}$ observed in \eqref{eqn:decay-dmw-not-sharp} is indeed optimal and is rooted in an intimate relation between micro-rotation and flow vorticity that is an important effect of vortex viscosity.